paulpham157/MiMo/README.md

 ## Updates

-[2025.05.30] During the RL training, by continuously expanding the training window size (from 32K to 48K), the performance of MiMo-7B-RL-0530 on AIME24 can be continuously improved and eventually surpass that of DeepSeek R1 (79.8).
+[2025.05.30] We scaled the SFT dataset from approximately 500K to 6M instances and continuously expanding the RL training window size from 32K to 48K, the performance of [MiMo-7B-RL-0530](https://huggingface.co/XiaomiMiMo/MiMo-7B-RL-0530) on AIME24 can be continuously improved and eventually surpass that of DeepSeek R1 (79.8).

 <table>
   <thead>